loading...

 Hike to Halema’uma’u Crater

 Halema’uma’u is the center of activity inside the much larger Kilauea Caldera Crater in terms of lava and the native Hawaiian religion.
-Until vents opened up in lower puna in 2018, the crater was a full-on lava pond.
-However, much of this lava flowed from these puna vents and this, combined with a large collapse around the crater, caused the lava to no longer be visible.
+Until vents opened up in Lower Puna in 2018, the crater was a full-on lava pond.
+However, much of this lava flowed from these puna vents, and this, combined with a large collapse around the crater, caused the lava to no longer be visible.
 In addition to being a ‘hotbed’ of volcanic activity, the Halema’uma’u crater was said to be the home of the volcano goddess Pele.

 You can take an awesome hike through the Halemaumau area if this sounds interesting to you.
 The landscape will likely seem quite foreign, as this rainforest has burned and re-established itself several times over creating an intriguing lava rock/jungle juxtaposition.
-The Halema’uma’u trail is 1.6 miles round trip of easy difficulty.
+The Halema’uma’u trail is a 1.6-mile round trip of easy difficulty.
 Watch your feet, though, there are a few places you could trip and fall if you're not careful.
 You can't see the crater from the road, so if you want to view the area you'll have to hike in!

 Nahuku (Thurston) Lava Tube